-Humza Yousaf: Timing of SNP search warrant not unusual
+Humza Yousaf: Timing of SNP search warrant not political

 "I don't believe there will be any particular reason out of the ordinary that it would take that time."

-Mr Yousaf added: "We would never dream of interfering, neither in a live police investigation, but certainly not in a search warrant.
+Mr Yousaf, who has previously served as the justice secretary, added: "We would never dream of interfering, neither in a live police investigation, but certainly not in a search warrant.

 "I'm the first minister.
 I don't sign off on search warrants, I don't get involved in operational decisions for Police Scotland."